-Rosie K is a vocalist and composer from Virginia.
-She co-leads the indie pop band Dollshot, whose second album Lalande will be out in 2018.
+Rosie K is a vocalist and sonic artist from Virginia.
+She co-leads the indie pop band Dollshot, whose second album Lalande was released in 2019.
 Recent recordings include an EP reimagining Benjamin Britten’s Songs from the Chinese with electric guitarist Marco Cappelli, and a collaboration with sound artists Desmond Knight.
-She has performed and recorded with Rinde Eckert, Federico Ughi, Quinn Collins, Caroline Park, Jeff Snyder, Christopher Douthitt, Marco Kappelli, Kevin McFarland, and Sarah Bernstein, among others.
+Recently, she has been touring in Du Yun’s Pulitzer Prize-winning opera “Angel’s Bone” as Girl Angel (Beth Morrison Projects) with performances in Hong Kong (New Vision Arts Festival) and Beijing (Beijing Music Festival).

-As a composer, she writes predominantly for small ensembles and electronics.
-Her compositions have been performed in the Open Signal Festival (Brown University), Carlsbad Music Festival, and at venues throughout New York City including (le) Poisson Rouge, WNYC’s The Greene Space, The Stone, Galapagos Art Space, and Littlefield.
+As an artist, she creates sound environments exploring pitch and duration with electronics, hacked toys, field recordings and the acousmatic voice.
+Her works have been presented in the Open Signal Festival (Brown University), the Outhaus (Los Angeles), and the Rocky-Mathey Theater (Princeton, NJ) and she has performed venues throughout New York City including (le) Poisson Rouge, WNYC’s The Greene Space, The Stone, Galapagos Art Space, and The Standard Hotel (East Village).
 In addition, she composes for film, including recent documentaries on earthquakes in Oklahoma and firefighters.
 Her translation of Ivan Wyschnegradsky’s Manual of Quarter-Tone Harmony was published by Underwolf Editions this fall.
-She lives in Brooklyn.
+She lives in Brooklyn and is currently pursuing her MFA in Sonic Arts at Brooklyn College.

 Articles by Rosie K: